Helpline 1800 18 7263

 Our physical and mental health interacts continually.
 Getting enough sleep, eating healthy meals and avoiding recreational drugs and excessive alcohol not only does your body good, but will make you feel good too.
 Too much caffeine can contribute to feeling anxious, so try reducing or even giving up coffee or other drinks that contain caffeine, such as cola.
 Try not to drink too much alcohol to make yourself feel better.
 It can actually make Anxiety and Depression worse and will also not be good for your physical health.

-It’s not uncommon for people to have thoughts about harming or even killing themselves when they are depressed.
+People can have thoughts about harming or even killing themselves when they are depressed.
 The renal team understand that patients may sometimes think about taking their own life.
 It’s important to remember that such thoughts are just thoughts, and you do not have to act on them, that they will pass, and that you shouldn’t keep them to yourself.

 Helping someone who is depressed or anxious means learning skills and attitudes that will help you as well.